-1. What’s the motive?
+1. What’s their motive?

 Watch what the advisor wants.
 When people are hurting for you, they lose sight of reality and they make mistakes.
 Their pain can turn on your ex in the form of revenge.
-These thoughts drag the divorce for years instead of ending it peacefully.
+These thoughts drag the divorce on for years instead of ending it peacefully.

 Ask yourself, are they acting based on what’s good for you?
 Or are they acting out of a destructive emotion like fear, shame, revenge or others?
 Ask yourself, what is in my best interests?
 What is in my child’s best interests?

 2. Distance from the outcome

-The best advice came from people who did not judge either me or the ex.
+The best advice for divorce for me came from people who did not judge either me or my ex.
 When you head for divorce, suddenly everything you and your ex have ever done looks like a mistake.
 It isn’t.
 It’s just the way things look through the dark glasses of divorce.

 4. Standing outside boundaries